To reconcile numbers from Seller Central to InventoryLab, you will need to log in to Seller Central and visit Payments>Reports Repository.

 - Removal Order Fees (must be manually entered prior to 2015)

 - Advertising campaign costs — These will be automatically accounted for from any settlement reports occurring after May 24, 2016 if you have selected to have the costs deducted directly from your Amazon disbursement

 - “Other transaction fees” line on your Amazon Date Range Report

 - Nothing outside of Amazon FBA only is included (Multichannel sales, other marketplaces, etc.)

-A good rule of thumb is to not concern yourself with total profit reports for any given current month until all of your sales for that month show as reconciled.
+A good rule of thumb is to not concern yourself with total profit reports for any given current month until all of your transactions for that month have been synced and reconciled.
 Once a month is fully reconciled, your net profit should be final for that month and should not change beyond that point.